MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-large-excel-files.md

 ## Overview

-The maximum limit for opening XLSX files in the browser is 10MB in the target environment.
-This setting is configurable in the source environment which may result in a change in behavior for your users.
-If you attempt to open a file larger than 10MB from a SharePoint site, it will prompt you to open the file in the Excel client application.
+The maximum limit for opening XLSX files in the browser is 10 MB in the target environment.
+This setting is configurable in the source environment that may result in a change in behavior for your users.
+If you attempt to open a file larger than 10 MB from a SharePoint site, it prompts you to open the file in the Excel client application.

 ## Data Migration

-XLSX files will be migrated.
+XLSX files are migrated.

 > [!IMPORTANT]
 > Any site that is configured as "No Access" (locked), in SharePoint will be skipped.
 To see a list of locked site collections see the Locked Sites scan output.